turbaevsky/indicators/PI_DB_TS.md

 may elect to submit data categories at different times.
 It is recommended that initial data submittals for a new reporting period be done for all categories at the same time.
-The station level submittals are separate from unit level submittals - submitters should not forget that both submittals need to be done each period.
+The station level submittals are separate from unit level submittals - submitters should not forget that both submittals need to be done each period (see [Data Processing Step 2](#data-processing) section).
 Data that is submitted for WANO review has a yellow background.

 IDs with data entry privileges may also Recall data that has been submitted - returning the data from the review (yellow) status to the utility level (green).